-- Roast them.
-Halve some tomatoes crosswise, brush them with a small amount of olive oil and a little balsamic vinegar.
-Set the tomatoes on a baking sheet and roast at 400 degrees for 30 minutes.
-Or try slow-roasting them at a lower temperature for longer--300 degrees for two hours.
+- Roast them: Halve some tomatoes crosswise, brush them with a small amount of olive oil and a little balsamic vinegar.
+Set the tomatoes on a baking sheet and roast at 400 F for 30 minutes.
+Or try slow-roasting them at a lower temperature for longer—300 F for two hours.
 Roasting tomatoes concentrates their flavor.
 Enjoy your roasted tomatoes as a side dish or puree them for soups and sauces.

-- Stuffed tomatoes.
-Halve the tomatoes crosswise, scoop out the pulp and fill them with your choice of rice, couscous, chopped vegetables, polenta, mushrooms—whatever takes your fancy.
-Bake the tomatoes at 375 degrees for about 15-20 minutes.
+- Stuffed tomatoes: Halve the tomatoes crosswise, scoop out the pulp and fill them with your choice of rice, couscous, chopped vegetables, polenta, mushrooms—whatever takes your fancy.
+Bake the tomatoes at 375 F for about 15 to 20 minutes.

-- Place sliced tomatoes on top of a pizza or make a tomato tart with them.
+- Slice them: Place sliced tomatoes on top of a pizza or make a tomato tart with them.

-- Make a tomato salad by slicing, chopping or cutting your tomatoes into wedges, and drizzling them with a little oil and balsamic vinegar.
+- Make a salad: Make a tomato salad by slicing, chopping or cutting your tomatoes into wedges, and drizzling them with a little oil and balsamic vinegar.
 Mozzarella cheese is a great partner for sliced tomatoes.
 Add torn basil leaves and a light vinaigrette dressing to complete this classic salad.

-- Seed and chop tomatoes, combine with oil and garlic and spoon onto a toasted baguette for bruschetta.
+- Make bruschetta: Seed and chop tomatoes, combine with oil and garlic and spoon onto a toasted baguette for bruschetta.